-Here is our top choice epoxy resin for jewelry making.
+Here is the best choice epoxy resin for jewelry making.
 We have worked with ArtResin for many projects and this is one of our favorite epoxy resins to work with.
 This resin is super easy to use and has a 1:1 ratio of resin to hardener.

 ArtResin is high gloss so your jewelry pieces will turn out super clear and shiny.
 This resin is perfect for making jewelry with a dome, you will find this resin is perfect for that.
 You can use this resin for making jewelry in silicone molds, wood, pendant trays, and even free-form jewelry.
 This is one of the best resins for making your own dried flower pendants.
 And if you want to try making glow in the dark jewelry, this epoxy resin is great for that too.